fdb/slarg-website/events/2022-10-14-rights-of-nature-1.md

   - https://ucarecdn.com/f9f9a84a-59cd-4dd2-afea-45821a8bb10e/
   - https://ucarecdn.com/b4df38a9-eaa0-40da-8452-393151dab669/
 ---
+**This activity is free and open to all, but please register [here](https://calendly.com/extra-city/eglebudvytyte).**

-**Eglė Budvytytė, Songs from the compost: mutating bodies, imploding stars, 2020, 28' 10".
-In collaboration with: Marija Olšauskaitė & Julija Steponaitytė**.
+**Eglė Budvytytė, Songs from the compost: mutating bodies, imploding stars, 2020.
+In collaboration with Marija Olšauskaitė & Julija Steponaitytė**.

 *Songs from the compost* is shot in the lichen forest and sand dunes of the Curonian Spit in Lithuania.
 Eglė Budvytytė cast mostly local youths for a choreography that engages in intimacy and relates the human body to other bodies — those of the forest, the sand dunes and the water.
 The horizontality in movement undoes the usual verticality of human figure, unfurling her into the landscape.